UNLOCK FREE TRAINING

 Do You Need A License To Wholesale Real Estate In Virginia?

-No, but many wholesalers do get a Virginia real estate license for a variety of reasons.
+No, you do not need a license to wholesale properties in Virginia.
+However, many wholesalers get a Virginia real estate license for various reasons.

-While a license can provide a measure of protection, it also comes with a set of responsibilities.
-There's a fair amount of work involved in getting a salesperson's or a broker's license as well.
+While a license can provide a measure of protection, it also comes with responsibilities.
+Getting a salesperson's or broker's license involves a fair amount of work.

 The Virginia Real Estate Board licenses real estate salespersons, brokers, and firms.
-The decision to join any professional association is voluntary and unrelated to state licensure.
-State law requires a license to practice real estate but does not require any licensee to be a Realtor.
+Joining any professional association is voluntary and unrelated to state licensure.
+State law requires a license to practice real estate but does not require a licensee to be a Realtor.

 A Realtor is a licensed real estate agent (salesperson or broker) who is also a member of the National Association of Realtors, a private professional organization.

 1. Complete pre-license education.
-For salespersons, this is 60 hours of courses.
+For sale persons, this is 60 hours of courses.
 Brokers are required to complete 180 hours of courses.

 2. Pass the Virginia and national exams.
-You can download the Candidate Information Bulletin from the Board's vendor, PSI Exams, to learn how to register.
+To learn how to register, download the Candidate Information Bulletin from the Board's vendor, PSI Exams.

 3. Get your fingerprints taken.
-If you live in Virginia, you must have your fingerprints taken at a PSI testing location in Virginia.
+Your fingerprints must be taken at a PSI testing location if you live in Virginia.
 A complete application must be on file with the Board within 45 days, or you will have to get your fingerprints retaken for an additional fee.

 4. Print, complete, sign, and mail your application.